Sah2Sah2/AzureFunctionsRESTApiRunEntry/README.md

 ## Example Requests

-Below is a summary of the available API endpoints, followed by example requests to help you get started.
+Below is a summary of the available API endpoints and how to call them either locally during development or on the deployed Azure Function

 | HTTP Method | Endpoint      | Description                  |
 |-------------|---------------|------------------------------|